ibm-cloud-docs/EventStreams/limits_quotas.md

 |450 MB/s (225 MB/s producing and 225 MB/s consuming)|300 MB/s (150 MB/s producing and 150 MB/s consuming)|
 {: caption="Table 1.
 Network throughput capacity on Enterprise" caption-side="top"}

 Throughput is expressed as the number of bytes per second that can be both sent and received in a service instance.
 The throughput capacity can be selected when the service instance is created, and later scaled as demands increase.

 Throughput capacity cannot be scaled down.
 To move to a lower throughput capacity would require creating a new {{site.data.keyword.messagehub}} service instance at the lower capacity unit.

-The recommended maximum figure is based on a typical workload and takes into account the possible impact of operational actions such as internal updates or failure modes, like the loss of an availability zone.
+The recommended maximum figure is based on a typical workload and considers the possible impact of operational actions such as internal updates or failure modes, like the loss of an availability zone.
 If the average throughput exceeds the recommended figure, a loss in performance might be experienced during these conditions.
 It is recommended to plan your maximum throughput capacity as two-thirds of the peak maximum.
-For example two-thirds of the 150 MB/s peak maximum with one capacity unit is 100 MB/s.
+For example, two-thirds of the 150 MB/s peak maximum with one capacity unit are 100 MB/s.

-For additional information see [Scaling {{site.data.keyword.messagehub}}](/docs/EventStreams?topic=EventStreams-ES_scaling_capacity).
+For more information, see [Scaling {{site.data.keyword.messagehub}}](/docs/EventStreams?topic=EventStreams-ES_scaling_capacity).

 ### Partitions
 {: #enterprise_partitions}

-The maximum number of partitions increases in line with the number of capacity units, so 3000 for 150MB/s, 6000 for 300MB/s and 9000 for 450MB/s in Enterprise.
+The maximum number of partitions increases in line with the number of capacity units, so 3000 for 150MB/s, 6000 for 300MB/s and 9000 for 450 MB/s in Enterprise.

 This is a hard limit for the Enterprise plan.
 If you reach this limit, you can no longer create topics.
-To increase the number of partitions beyond this, [contact IBM](/docs/get-support?topic=get-support-open-case&interface=ui#creating-support-case){: external}.
+To increase the number of partitions, [contact IBM](/docs/get-support?topic=get-support-open-case&interface=ui#creating-support-case){: external}.

 ### Retention
 {: #enterprise_retention}

 The storage capacity can be selected when the service instance is created, and later scaled as demands increase.
 Storage capacity is dependent upon the configured throughput capacity.
-Refer to [Scaling {{site.data.keyword.messagehub}}](/docs/EventStreams?topic=EventStreams-ES_scaling_capacity) for additional information on storage capacity options.
+For more information, see [Scaling {{site.data.keyword.messagehub}}](/docs/EventStreams?topic=EventStreams-ES_scaling_capacity) on storage capacity options.

 Storage capacity cannot be scaled down.
-To move to a lower storage capacity would require creating a new {{site.data.keyword.messagehub}} service instance at the lower capacity unit
+To move to a lower storage capacity would require creating a new {{site.data.keyword.messagehub}} service instance at the lower capacity unit.

-For additional information see [Scaling {{site.data.keyword.messagehub}}](/docs/EventStreams?topic=EventStreams-ES_scaling_capacity).
+For more information, see [Scaling {{site.data.keyword.messagehub}}](/docs/EventStreams?topic=EventStreams-ES_scaling_capacity).

 ### Schema Registry
 {: #enterprise_schema_registry}